Sotcher Farmhouse

-Sotcher Farmhouse, also known as "Three Arches," is a historic home located at Fairless Hills, Falls Township, Bucks County, Pennsylvania.
-The original house was built about 1712, with substantial additions made about 1760 and 1806.
+The Sotcher Farmhouse, also known as "Three Arches," is an historic, American home that is located in Fairless Hills, Falls Township, Bucks County, Pennsylvania.

+It was added to the National Register of Historic Places in 1977.

+History and architectural features

+The original house was built circa 1712, with substantial additions made circa 1760 and 1806.
 The original house was likely a one-story, stone structure.
-The 1760 section is a two-story, three bay fieldstone structure.
+The 1760 section is a two-story, three-bay fieldstone structure.
 The 1806 addition completely enveloped the 1712 house.
-It is a 2 1/2-story, four bay fieldstone structure that incorporates the house's distinctive three arches.
+It is a 2 1/2-story, four-bay fieldstone structure that incorporates the house's distinctive three arches.

 It was added to the National Register of Historic Places in 1977.